Refined disk potentials for immersed Lagrangian surfaces: Lagrangian surgery and Lagrangian fillings of the Hopf link

-Consider the case $\sharp=p$, the case $\sharp=q$ is directly analogous using Lemma \ref{l:surgereddisks} (c) instead of (b).
-An element of the Chekanov-Eliashberg algebra in the left hand side of \eqref{eq:s_ce} is a sum of monomials as in \eqref{eq:ce_word}.
+An element of the Chekanov--Eliashberg algebra in the left hand side of \eqref{eq:s_ce} is a sum of monomials as in \eqref{eq:ce_word}.
 The map $\SS^p$ modifies each monomial in the following way.
-First, replace each occurrence of the chords $p$ and $q$ according to the rule:
+First, replace each occurrence of the chords $p$, $q$, $a_{1}$, and $a_{2}$ according to the rule: